 Geometry.
 You know the last time I need to write out a proof for a logarithm?
 When I wrote one out in geometry class.
 My teacher drank a gallon of coffee before he came to work.
 He brought a thermos full of coffee to work.
 He had a coffee pot on his desk when the thermos ran dry.
 And he washed it all down with a pack of cigarettes.
 “For homework, do all the even problems and show your work.”
 I’ll show you where to stick that logarithm, Captain Pythagorean Theorum.
 Geometry = the Latin word for “completely useless unless you become a chain smoking, coffee snorting geometry teacher.”

 Shakespeare.
 OK, ol’ Bill was pretty cool once the creepy English teacher showed you how much of a perv the Bard was.
 But when did I last need Shakespeare?
 To pass senior year AP English.
+With all the useless book reports I had to write, you’d think I was a Shakespeare expert.
+Of course, I can’t remember a single thing about Shakespeare.
+I guess it was all Much Ado About Nothing (okay maybe I remember one thing).
+Kids these days can buy book report papers online, and I can’t lie, I’d do the same if I was them.
 To be fair, the only time I think that English is necessary is when you have to know how to speak and write it.
 That’s why it would be much better to have a teacher who can teach you this.
 There are some people out there who are good teachers.
 For example, AJ Hoge is a leading English teacher when it comes to teaching people how to speak and write English.